 of social networking sites that help companies extend their reach for free but Solis says: ‘Your time has a

-price tag and resources don’t materialize without costs.’
-(Solis, 2010) Finding that perfect balance of
+price tag and resources don’t materialize without costs’ (Solis, 2010).
+Great!
+Finding that perfect balance of

 social network reach is important for Flake E. to utilize and improve on where possible as well as to be